-150 years after the publication of Darwin's The Origin of Species, the concept of evolution has become deeply integrated in the way we think and in our understanding of how the world works.
-It not only permeates the science of biology - how genetic mutation and selection account for the diversity of nature - but also our understanding of human culture.
+150 years after the publication of Darwin's The Origin of Species1, the concept of evolution has become deeply integrated in the way we think and our understanding of how the world works.
+It not only permeates the science of biology - how genetic mutation and selection account for the diversity of nature - but also our understanding of human culture2.
 How did language evolve?
 What is the function of religious rituals?
 Why do people spend hours on social networking sites like Facebook?

-Natural selection, as Darwin knew, is only one of the selection mechanisms that shape subsequent generations.
-In The Descent of Man, he wrote about how sexual selection affects the evolution of an organism.
-He also wrote about the expression of emotions in humans and animals, which is the foundation of much current work on signal selection - the evolution of communicative traits.
-Understanding how any particular trait or behavior evolved is an interpretive process, involving making hypotheses about the function of the trait and how it might benefit the organism that has it - whether by making it more powerful, more attractive, or more believable By looking at phenomena around us through the lens of evolutionary interpretation we gain a deeper understanding of how they function, why they have the form they do, and what might come next.
+Understanding how any particular trait or behavior evolved is an interpretive process, involving making hypotheses about the function of the trait and how it might benefit the organism that has it - whether by making it more powerful, more attractive, or more believable.
+By looking at phenomena around us through the lens of evolutionary interpretation we gain a deeper understanding of how they function, why they have the form they do, and what might come next.

-Today, one such phenomenon is the rise of social network sites, such as MySpace, LinkedIn, Bebo, and Facebook.
+Today, one such phenomenon is the rise of social network sites, such as MySpace, LinkedIn, Bebo, and Facebook3.
 On these sites people create a profile that says a bit about who they are; they then link to their acquaintances elsewhere on the site.
 This creates a network of connections that users can follow to see who their friends are friends with.

 Why do people do this?
 Are social network sites a fad, briefly popular but soon to be forgotten?
 Or do they represent something more important?
-And,
+And, in particular, how can Darwin and the study of evolution help us to answer these questions4?